oshvartz/ContextualAgentRulesHub/README.md

 - **No rules loaded**: Verify the `RulesLoaderOptions:0:Path` points to your rules directory
 - **Permission errors**: Ensure the Python process has read access to the rules directory
 - **Connection issues**: Check MCP client configuration and server logs
+- **Context filtering not working**: Ensure rules have the `context` field properly set in YAML files

 ## Quick Start